aswnvm/GitGhost/README.md

  ## Features
 - Automates multiple commits over a specified number of days.
-- Randomly selects README content and commit messages from external files.
+- Randomly selects content and commit messages from external files.
 - Uses custom commit timestamps to simulate past activity.
 - Pushes changes to a remote repository.